The world is staring down the barrel of a productivity crisis.

 And it directly tracks to employee engagement.
 Stryker won the Gallup Great Workplace award several times and recently topped the 2019 Australian Best Places to Work rankings for medium-sized companies.

-A great example of their dedicated to EX is their engagement initiative in their Mahwah plant.
+A great example of their dedication to EX is their engagement initiative in their Mahwah plant.

-At 48%, the Mahwah plant had lower engagement scores than the Stryker average (still double-digit percentage points higher than U.S. averages...)
+At 48%, the Mahwah plant had lower engagement scores than the Stryker average (although, still double-digit percentage points higher than U.S. averages...)